A quick head’s up for anyone that’s in the market for a cheap BTL Mortgage or looking to remortgage onto the best possible product.

 Online BTL mortgage broker Vs Local high-street mortgage broker

-You mean, besides from the fact it’s a butt-ton more convenient and quicker to use an online broker?
+You mean, besides from the fact it’s a buttload more convenient and quicker to use an online broker?
 I honestly can’t think of any other notable difference.
 At least, nothing that affects the quality of the end product (i.e. the mortgage).
 That’s pretty much the basis of why I’m sharing this service, because it’s a quick and easy way of accessing quotes from a specialist BTL mortgage broker from the comfort of your own home.
 Long gone are the days you need to book an appointment with a local broker in your bank or high-street!

 I appreciate the fact that a lot of folk are old-school, so they like the physical interaction of dealing with someone.
 Old-school habits die hard, I get it.
 No judgement from me.

-I, on the other hand, am the type of fellow that orders bog-roll off Amazon because of the convenience factor, so using an online broker to establish a few quotes is a no-brainer for me.
+I, on the other hand, am the type of person that orders bog-roll off Amazon because of the convenience factor, so using an online broker to access a few mortgage quotes is a no-brainer for me.

 However, something to bear in mind when dealing with any mortgage broker, whether it be a local high-street broker or an online one, is that they generally don’t have access to the same deals.
 So, that means not all brokers will show you the same mortgage deals available.
 Some brokers will have access to more and/or better products than others.